 Eco-Friendly & Organic Willow Cultivation in Sussex

 Our new Withy Bed is located in an idyllic location on Pickeridge Farm (West Sussex).
 Working closely with Rachel and William the farm owners; we have been adding another level of biodiversity to the already naturally supportive farmland.

-Read on to find out more about how SWC is cultivating Willow for weaving; and developing the natural landscape in Sussex…
+Read on to find out more about how SWC is growing our own Willow for weaving; and developing the natural landscape in Sussex…

 Growing Wicker Willow in Sussex

 Thanks to a connection from Sussex Wildlife Trust, the support of Pickeridge Farm and a team of hard-working helpers and volunteers including some young Duke of Edinburgh members.
-SWC now has a fully planted a one acre Withy Bed to grow our own Willow for weaving, this being the most ambitious planting undertaken by us to date.
+SWC now has a fully planted, one acre Withy Bed to grow our own Willow for weaving; this being the most ambitious planting undertaken by us to date.
 We foresee the plot meeting the entirety of our willow needs within the next five years.